 Before you can start sending your messages to the US/CA customers, you need to get their implicit consent to receive marketing updates through the SMS channel.

-The budget for the SMS messages can be included in your pricing plan (Pro, Enterprise, and Trial) or ordered as an additional subscription service (on any of the paid plans).
+The budget for the SMS messages can be included in your pricing plan ($1 on Free and Standard, Free SMS credits on Pro) or ordered as an additional subscription service (on any of the plans).

 Changing SMS settings

 Functioning opt-out mechanisms are crucial for all text messaging Campaigns.
 To comply with the TCPA requirements and CTIA guidelines your US/CA number must respond to keywords HELP and STOP.
 When a customer texts one of these keywords, auto-respond is sent and we update your opt-in list if needed.

 You should always acknowledge and respect customers’ requests to opt-out of your marketing.
 Therefore, when a customer replies with the STOP message, his subscription status for the SMS channel will change to Unsubscribed, and the automatic response informing about subscription status change will be sent to that customer.

 Customer care contact information must be clear and readily available to help users understand program details as well as their status with the program.

 Therefore the reply to the HELP keyword will provide your customers with your company name and your contact information.